Bridget (Guilty Gear): Appearances

 Bridget is also a playable character in the spin-offs Guilty Gear Isuka (2004), Dust Strikers (2006), and Judgment (2006).

 In 2022, Bridget returned as a DLC character for Guilty Gear Strive.
 English promotional material such as the Strive website and Bridget's official moveset guide video avoided referring to Bridget with any pronouns.
+At this point of time, although she wasn't able to capture Dizzy for her bounty, she showed great talent as a bounty hunter and managed to successfully bring home a great amount of wealth.
+Thus, the superstition faded and freed her and her parents from this restriction.
+But as a result, without her original goal, and after trying to live as a man but with it not feeling right, she is left searching for another purpose.
 Bridget begins Strive's arcade mode storyline presenting as a boy, as Bridget identified in previous games, but is now questioning this cisgender identity.
-In conversations with Goldlewis Dickinson and Ky Kiske, Bridget expresses feeling unhappy but afraid of making the wrong choice, and the other characters relate to Bridget by sharing their own experiences of hiding secrets and of having the courage to reveal them and live as one's "true self", drawing a comparison to Bridget hiding her transgender identity.
-At the end of her hard-difficulty mode story, Bridget comes out as a woman to Goldlewis and Ky Kiske.
+In conversations with Goldlewis Dickinson and Ky Kiske, Bridget expresses feeling unhappy but afraid of making the wrong choice, and the other characters relate to Bridget by sharing their own experiences of hiding secrets for the sake of others and of having the courage to reveal them and live as one's "true self", drawing a comparison to Bridget hiding her transgender identity.
+At the end of her hard-difficulty mode story, Bridget comes out as a woman to Goldlewis and Ky.